kora-projects/kora-docs/mkdocs/blog/en/kora-startup-vs-build-time.md

 ---

-## The Compiler Becomes Part of the Framework Runtime Architecture
+## The Compiler Becomes Part of the Framework Runtime Architecture { #the-compiler-becomes }

 In a runtime-heavy framework, the framework engine is primarily a runtime component.